 this chamber on the mornings of Samhain and Imbolc, during the first

 week of November and the first week of February, the ancient cross-quarter days.
 Though this may not be the original alignment we are still left with a spectacular display of sunlight illuminating megalithic art.

 Trial excavation or resistvity surveying in front of the entrance for empty sockets could tell us how the entrance looked before it was damaged.

 Sequence of sunbeam within chamber of Cairn L, 8 November 1995.
-1. Light enters the chamber, illuminating the passage orthostats, this one with massive amounts of graffiti.
-The light source it the sun, canon slr, no flash, fuji slide film.
+The light source it the sun; camera: canon slr, no flash, fuji slide film.